The Jew's Garden / (Little) Sir Hugh

 In his performance Lloyd uses his mid and upper range, pushing towards the limits of his full-voice range.
 The performance is measured and stoical.

 Martyn Wyndham-Read sang The Fatal Flower Garden on his 1964 Australian EP Folk Songs.
+The sleeve notes commented:

 The Ian Campbell Folk Group sang Little Sir Hugh on their 1968 Transatlantic album The Cock Doth Crow.
 This track was also included on their 2005 anthology The Times They Are A-Changin'.